jkeat/simple-nickels/README.md

-## simplenickels
+## Simple Nickels

-A simple use of the flask boilerplate called fboil that I'm working on.
+A simple implementation of [fboil]("https://github.com/jkeat/fboil").

+Send virtual nickels to other users from your wallet.
+That's it..